Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 ## Lab 7: Automatically query key metrics important for YOU!
 The Dynatrace REST API provides easy access to [Smartscape (=Topology Data)](https://www.dynatrace.com/support/help/dynatrace-api/topology-and-smartscape/what-does-the-topology-and-smartscape-api-provide/) as well as [Timeseries (=Performance Metrics)](https://www.dynatrace.com/support/help/dynatrace-api/timeseries/how-do-i-fetch-the-metrics-of-monitored-entities/).
 Basically everything we see in the Dynatrace UI can be queried and accessed via the API.
 This allows us to answer questions such as
-- Whats the response time of my backend-service?
+- What's the response time of my backend-service?
 - How many users access our application through the browser?
-- On how many PGIs does our fronent-app service run on?
+- On how many PGIs does our frontent-app service run on?
 - How many service dependencies does our frontend-app have?

 *Monitoring as Code*